yurishkuro/shkuro.com/content/talks/2018-01-16-introducing-jaeger-1.0.md

 **Video**: [YouTube](https://youtu.be/qT_1MI58tLk)

-Most of this webinar is a live demo of Jaeger.
+Most of this webinar is a live demo of Jaeger functionality, as well as its architecture.